- 4th August 2014 − 29th May 2016 | Scottish National Portrait Gallery | Admission free

 The third section focuses on the contribution of Scottish people to the medical response to the war and its effects.
 For instance, Marjory Kennedy Fraser, a Scottish folk song composer and collector founded Bangour Village hospital to help those suffering from mental illness, which became a treatment centre for sufferers of shell shock; Dr Elsie Inglis, founding member of the Scottish Women's Suffragette Federation established the Scottish Women's hospital for foreign service, which was staffed by volunteers and funded by donations; and Lady Margaret Sackville, a poet and children's author, was outspoken against women's involvement in the war effort and was acquainted with Siegfried Sassoon and Wilfred Owen, both of whom convalesced at Edinburgh's Craiglockhart Hospital.
 Also included in this section is photographs of nurses and wounded men on the wards of Springburn Hospital.

-Section four will show the original drawn designs (cartoons) for the First World War Memorial that is housed at Edinburgh Castle.
-These will illustrate the artistic response to the need for commemoration in a national setting for those who had recently lost their lives in the conflict.
+Section four shows the original drawn designs (cartoons) for the First World War Memorial that is housed at Edinburgh Castle.
+These illustrate the artistic response to the need for commemoration in a national setting for those who had recently lost their lives in the conflict.

-At the end of the exhibition there will be a display of works by contemporary photographer Peter Cattrell showing haunting recent images of the Somme battlefield in France, and then finally there will be a section dedicated to the projected display of images of unidentified servicemen and women.
+At the end of the exhibition is a display of works by contemporary photographer Peter Cattrell showing haunting recent images of the Somme battlefield in France, and then finally there will be a section dedicated to the projected display of images of unidentified servicemen and women.